BahnMiFPS/rep-talkNPC/README.md

 ### :star: Enjoyed our free projects?
 Star it to show support and help others discover it! ❤️

+Check out the new and revamped version of the rep_talkNPC in action:

 - **[Preview Video](https://youtu.be/xuSjrBG-gRY)**
 - [Source Code on GitHub](https://github.com/BahnMiFPS/rep-talkNPC)